proreytech/prorey.testing/README.md

   Data is then written to S3 parquet result files and streamed into Kinesis audit log.
 Batch processing is triggered with SNS event.

 #### PRT Component Tests
+  PRT Tests include resource connectivity config, timing of tests and following json fields

-  1. json data to generate parquet files in S3 locations and time when to write data
+  1. Data to generate parquet files in S3 locations
-  2. json dynamo items to be written to Dynamo Table and time when to write data
+  2. Dynamo items to be written to Dynamo Table
-  3. json mocks for API calls
+  3. Mocks for API calls
-  4. json for synthetic SNS event to trigger ETL job and time when to send it
+  4. Data for synthetic SNS event to trigger ETL job
-  5. json data to validate S3 parquet files outputs and time when to do it
+  5. Data to validate S3 parquet files outputs
-  6. json data to validate messages in Kinesis audit log and time when to do it
+  6. Data to validate messages in Kinesis audit log

   ![PRT Batch](prt-batch.png)